 Proposals will be reviewed by a selection committee appointed by the President of the Emeritus Center Board, to include members of as wide a range as possible of the University’s disciplines and professional areas to provide for an informed and fair review of each application.
 Proposals will be evaluated according to the following criteria:

 What are the aims or objectives of the proposal?

 Why are these aims or objectives important?
 How do they advance our knowledge or help address a major problem?

 What are the methods by which the aims or objectives will be accomplished, and why are they likely to succeed?

 An itemized budget is required, along with a justification as to why each item is needed.

 Application Deadline and Submission Instructions

-Proposals must be submitted by July 1, 2020, for decisions by the end of July.
-Disbursements will begin in July.
-Awards are for activity between August 1, 2020 and December 31, 2021.
+Proposals must be submitted by May 28, 2021, for decisions by the end of June.
+Disbursement will be in July.
+Awards are for activity between July 1, 2021 and December 31, 2022.

 A final report is expected for each funded project no later than 30 days following the end of the grant.
 Questions may be directed to Edward Fitzgerald, Board President [email protected].